szaumoor/ZSTweaks/README.md

 Overall this should make all these spells more usable throughout the trilogy of games, especially against enemies such as drow, who have a very high chance of resisting magic.

 Please bear in mind that this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.

+**Component 1532:** Make unenchanted bracers, belts and boots grant +1 HP, so they're not just garbage used only for RP purposes

+I do not like gear that you can wear without any effect whatsoever.
+I can live with rings that don't do that, because there's no reasonable benefit to just wearing a ring.
+Therefore, wearing unenchanted belts, boots, and bracers will grant the wearer +1 HP which I think is reasonable enough, and it doesn't change balance much.

+For consistency, all of the enchanted belts, boots and bracers will also grant this.
+The unenchanted items will be still a bottom-of-the-barrel choice, but at least, they don't exist just as unglorified decoration, and will provide some use at the beginning of BGEE (and IWDEE?).

 </details>